-Barristers should undertake training on the importance of information security, and this training should be repeated at yearly intervals.
+Barristers should undertake training on the importance of information security.
 Members should use training materials from the ICO and the Bar Council.
+Chambers also makes available suitable training for members to undertake.

 Chambers has procedures in place for reporting any loss of electronic media or papers upon which or in which Confidential Material might be stored.
 When a loss or theft occurs, Chambers, the professional client and any appropriate third party such as the police should be immediately informed.